-Let's go back couple of years.
-It's a rainy and dark late summer evening in Soho.
-We had founded DrivenWoman couple of months earlier and were sitting in a co-working space where we hold our meetings.
-We were about to start an Introduction evening and were expecting our participants to arrive.
+Let’s go back couple of years to the early days… It’s a rainy and dark late summer evening in London’s Soho district.
+We had founded DrivenWoman only some months earlier and were sitting in a co-working space where we used to hold our Lifeworking workshops.
+We were about to start the session and were expecting our participants to arrive.
 Those early days we used to offer tickets for free as we were testing our concept.

-It's 20 minutes past the start time, but no one has arrived.
-We sit there with Jennifer, anxiously waiting.
+It’s 20 minutes past the start time, but no one has arrived.
+We sit there with Jennifer, my co-founder at the time, anxiously waiting.
 Another 10 minutes passes and still nobody arrives.
 Slowly we realise that no one is going to show up that evening.

 The reasonable thing to do would have been to pack our things and go home.
 Make a cup of tea, watch a little bit of telly and go to bed.
-We could have concluded it was the greatest embarrassment of our lives and moved on.
+We could have concluded it was a failure and moved on.
 We could have taken it personally.
 We could have retreated to our comfort zone.

 We decided to stay.